 Best for short-term spending: HealthEquity

 Based in Draper, Utah, HealthEquity also offers 24/7 customer support by phone or live chat.
-HealthEquity savers do earn some interest, based on balance tiers, though those rates are not disclosed on the website.
+HealthEquity savers do earn some interest, based on balance tiers, which starts at 0.01 percent APY for balances up to $2,000.
 Savers are FDIC-insured up to federal limits.

 Best HSA offered by a traditional bank: Bank of America

 Many people like the convenience of managing all their finances with one bank.
-Bank of America, the second-largest bank in the U.S., with 4,300 branches and about 17,000 ATMs, combines broad physical access with a full suite of digital and online tools.
+Bank of America, the second-largest bank in the U.S., with around 3,900 branches and about 15,000 ATMs, combines broad physical access with a full suite of digital and online tools.
 It’s a good choice for people who prefer having a nearby bank branch as opposed to doing everything online.

 How to choose the best HSA